Railway nationalisation: Ireland

 In Ireland CIÉ was formed from the merger of the Great Southern Railways with the Dublin United Transport Company on 1 January 1945.
 Initially a private company limited by shares, CIÉ was nationalised in 1950.
 The final privately owned mainline railway company on the island, the Great Northern Railway, was nationalised under joint control of the Irish and Northern Irish governments in 1953.
 It was wound up in 1958 and its assets split between CIÉ and the UTA.

 Italy

 Following unification, the Italian Government entrusted the railways to five regional concessionaires.
 The arrangement did not work well and, long before it was due to expire, the railways were nationalised in 1905.
 The nationalised operator is known as Ferrovie dello Stato.
-Italy has an open access high-speed rail operator competing against the national railway; Nuovo Trasporto Viaggiatori which is part owned by SNCF and private investors.
+Italy has an open access high-speed rail operator competing against the national railway; Italo Nuovo Trasporto Viaggiatori which is part owned by SNCF and private investors.